In this guide, we want to teach you How To Install and Use Iptables on Ubuntu 22.04.

 By default, iptables come pre-installed in most Linux distributions.

-If you don’t have it, then, you can use the following command to install an iptables firewall on your server:
+Note: If you don’t have it installed on your server, then, you can use the following command to install the iptables firewall on your server:

 sudo apt install iptables